quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-External-Blacklists/Ilyakatzs-inpage-popups.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
-* Ilyakatzs-inpage-popups List Marked As Dead.
-Sun May 27 01:41:53 UTC 2018
+* Ilyakatzs-inpage-popups List Already Marked As Dead.
+Mon May 28 02:01:36 UTC 2018
+## Checking If List Updated Online
+## Determining Download Attempt
+## Attempting To Download List
+## Checking File Size
+* Ilyakatzs-inpage-popups List Was An Empty File After Download.
+Mon May 28 02:01:57 UTC 2018
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* Ilyakatzs-inpage-popups List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Mon May 28 02:01:57 UTC 2018